Annella Zervas: Legacy

+Formal cause for canonization

-A spokesperson for the Diocese of St. Cloud indicated that as of 2017, a cause for the canonization of Zervas had not been opened, nor was one anticipated.
-While the Benedictine sisters have complied with requests for relics, and memorial cards, it is not the policy of the Benedictines to promote canonization procedures for one of their members.
-According to Sister Karen Rose, OSB, while the Benedictine Sisters are not against canonizations, "Under the Rule of St. Benedict, humility is a very central concept,...
+A spokesperson for Bishop Donald Joseph Kettler of the Diocese of St. Cloud announced that as of 2017, a cause for the canonization of Zervas had not been opened, nor was its opening anticipated.
+While the Benedictine sisters complied before the 1960s with requests for relics, pamphlets in multiple languages, and memorial cards, the convent has since embraced a policy discouraging efforts to promote the canonization of its deceased sisters.
+According to Sister Karen Rose, while the Benedictine Sisters do not oppose canonizations, "Under the Rule of St. Benedict, humility is a very central concept...
 The idea of promoting one of our own is really kind of alien to us."

+On October 15, 2023, Bishop Andrew Cozzens of the Diocese of Crookston announced that preliminary steps were being taken to formally open Zervas's cause for canonization.
+The diocese has a website about Zervas and is forming a nonprofit guild encouraging devotion to her.
+In a letter, Cozzens thanked Norton for almost single-handedly reviving interest in Zervas.

+On November 12, 2024, the US bishops voted to approve the cause's diocesan phase.
+The formal opening of the cause is scheduled for October 9, 2025, after Mass is celebrated at the Cathedral in Crookston.